 - Action Steps - Describe the action steps that will be taken to address these issues identified through the systemic analysis.

 - Outcomes - Describe outcomes and how they will be assessed.

 NOTE: Units are not expected to have a full systemic analysis complete upon submission to Qualtrics.
 Units may simply report on any efforts taken so far, and continue to submit their progress to Qualtrics as new updates are available.
 The first submission deadline is November 1.

-OIA will publish regular updates (based on Qualtrics submissions) in LMU This Week.
-Additionally, an ongoing documentation of progress and reports will be available on the OIA website.
+DEI will publish regular updates (based on Qualtrics submissions) in LMU This Week.
+Additionally, an ongoing documentation of progress and reports will be available on the DEI website.

 These reporting measures are in place to ensure maximum transparency and accountability towards a more equitable university.